innoextract

 Limitations

-- The mapping from Inno Setup variables like the application directory to subdirectories is hard-coded.
+- The mapping from Inno Setup constants like the application directory to subdirectories is hard-coded.

 Also see the list of planned/requested enhancements on the issue tracker.

-A perhaps more complete, but Windows-only, tool to extract Inno Setup files is innounp.
+Another (Windows-only) tool to extract Inno Setup files is innounp

 Development Information